isabellaheder/Assessment-HarvadX-Combinations-and-Permutations/README.md

 You will find the resolution of each exercise (containing code + explanation) on the **PDF uploaded to this Repo**.

-If you only want to see the codes, you will find them in the .r file (but I do wish that you'll read the PDF) :)
+If you only want to see the codes, you will find them in the .r file (but I do wish that you read the PDF) :)

 Also: